 In 2018, Yardley was suspended from Twitter for saying Green Party spokesperson Aimee Challenor is a man.
 In April 2018 cisgender woman Helen Islan brought a “transgender hate crime” complaint against Yardley that led to police involvement and a drawn out investigation.
 The case was dropped in Yardley’s favor in March 2019.

-Since that time, Yardley has been embraced by gender critical people, appearing on their platforms and writing about trans community controversies, and working to change the UK’s 2004 Gender Recognition Act.
+Since that time, Yardley has been embraced by gender critical people, appearing on their platforms, writing about trans community controversies, and working to change the UK’s 2004 Gender Recognition Act.

 Yardley, Miranda (August 30, 2016).
 What Autogynephilia is, and what is it not; a brief note. https://mirandayardley.com/en/what-autogynephilia-is-and-what-is-it-not-a-brief-note/